 Offering museum members both the past and living maritime history of the Chesapeake Bay, the Deltaville Maritime Museum is continuing to offer cruises aboard classic deadrise boats.

 These scheduled Discovery Cruises coincide with the monthly Holly Point Market on the 4th Saturday of each month from April through November.
 Cruises will also be offered Saturday, July 23 (Family Boatbuilding Week), and at the Holly Point Art & Seafood Festival on Saturday, October 15.
 Discovery cruises will begin at 9:30 AM through 1:30 PM.
 The Museum's Coast Guard licensed captain Pete Cardozo, will be conducting the cruises on Deltaville's beautiful and historic Mill Creek, Jackson Creek and Piankatank River.

 The 30 minute-long Discovery Cruises will be offered free of charge to Deltaville Maritime Museum members and potential museum members, to let them enjoy an on the water experience aboard a classic vintage Chesapeake Bay workboat.
 Passengers are encouraged to join the Deltaville Maritime Museum and to participate in the museum’s many programs.

-Looking for a great family adventure and experience this summer?
+Looking for a great family adventure and experience?
 Now is the time to make your plans.
-This year, Family Boatbuilding Week at the Deltaville Maritime Museum will be held from July 17-23rd.
-Boatbuilding is limited to 10 families.
+Family Boat Building Week at the Deltaville Maritime Museum will be held July 16-22, 2017.
+Boat building is limited to 10 families.
 If this adventure is for you, get your application in early.